That Which Was Lost . . .

 “Aha!”
 The hooded man waves a hand in the air.
 He laughs lightly, very nearly a giggle.
 “Not really.
-I’m only pointing out why you shouldn’t be so quick with your apologies and your offers of assistance.
+I’m only pointing out why you shouldn’t be so quick with your apologies or your offers of assistance.
 You might end up aiding someone like that.”
 He nods his hooded head towards Jerrold, who is moaning on the damp ground.

 “Right.”
 Jake watches the figure carefully.
 “What is your name, stranger?”

 “They call me Kavin.”